 Hash Browns

-There are a lot of bagged hash brown products in the freezer section, but I’ve always been a stickler for making them from scratch (and yes, I’ve tried several different brands of those bagged hash browns).
+While the bagged hash brown products in the freezer section may be slightly more convenient, I’ve always been a stickler for making them from scratch.
+The pre-bagged stuff doesn’t taste nearly as good as homemade hash browns made from scratch, with fresh potatoes (and yes, I’ve tried several different brands of the pre-made stuff).

-Shred the Potatoes:
+Shred the Potatoes

+While I do own some handheld shredders, nothing is easier or faster than using the shredding disk on a food processor.
 If you don’t have a food processor, get one!
 This is the newer model of the one I have (affiliate), I’ve owned it for 10 years and I use it nearly every day of the week.
+If you don’t have one, you can use a handheld tool like a box grater, but it will take much longer.

 Peel 3 russet potatoes and quickly shred them with the disk: